Childcare Options for Working Parents in Singapore

 - Pros:

-- Maximum parental involvement in early years
+- Maximum parental involvement

-- No childcare coordination stress
+- No coordination stress

 - Saves on childcare costs